tifred/frontend-nanodegree-arcade-game/README.md

 Each time the game is won, the star moves one over to the right.
 If the game is lost, all stars disappear.
-Getting five stars means you have won have games in a row.
+Getting five stars means you have won five games in a row.